 These figures underline the fact that there is much room for improvement in the marketing approval process.

-So, in this guide, we’ll show you the six steps for creating an efficient marketing approval process that overcomes the common obstacles faced by marketing teams and highlight how you can streamline the process further with the use of technology.
+So, in this guide, we’ll present you with a six step marketing approval process template to help you overcome the common obstacles faced by marketing teams and highlight how you can streamline the process further with the use of technology.

 What we'll cover